summa-dev/merkle-sum-tree-ts/README.md

 \# **createProof**(index: _number_): _MerkleProof_

-Creates a proof of membership.
+Creates a proof of membership for an entry identified by its index.
 The MerkleProof contains the path from the leaf to the root.

 ```typescript
 const proof = tree.createProof(0)